WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-tutorials-observability/wallaroo_model_observability_assays-reference.md

-This tutorial and the assets can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/wallaroo-observe-tutorials/wallaro-model_observability_assays).
+This tutorial and the assets can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/wallaroo-observe-tutorials/wallaro-model-observability-assays).

-#  Model Insights
+## Model Drift Observability with Assays

 The Model Insights feature lets you monitor how the environment that your model operates within may be changing in ways that affect it's predictions so that you can intervene (retrain) in an efficient and timely manner.
 Changes in the inputs, **data drift**, can occur due to errors in the data processing pipeline or due to changes in the environment such as user preference or behavior.